-Bile acid malabsorption (BAM) is a condition in which the body cannot properly absorb bile acids, critical molecules that aid in the digestion and absorption of fats and fat-soluble vitamins from food.
+Bile acid malabsorption (BAM) is a condition in which the body cannot properly absorb bile acids, critical molecules that aid digestion and absorption of fats and fat-soluble vitamins from food.
 When these bile acids aren't properly absorbed, they can irritate the lining of the intestines and lead to gastrointestinal symptoms such as diarrhea, abdominal pain, bloating, and flatulence.

 Causes of BAM